Wowe-Peanut/Snail/README.md

 - Currently ALL positions are still being sent to the GPU, but I'm trying to get indBuf to only contain surface triangles atm
 - Bphong replaced with distance shader until I figure out normals
 - Everything is currently using floats (at some point make physics double but opengl float)
+- For sims, maybe cube normals could be fixed by just duplicating the triangles in a base cube (copy past and only keep external ones).
+Then maybe maybe start separating the physics objects and the OpenGL ones so that we can more easily separate internal from external points

 ### TODO